sebastienros/fluid/README.md

 This difference makes Fluid very adapted for rapid development cycles where the views can be deployed and updated frequently.
 And because the Liquid language is secure, developers give access to them with more confidence.

 <br>

+## View Engine

+The Fluid ASP.NET MVC View Engine is based on an MVC agnostic view engine provided in the `Fluid.ViewEngine` package.
+The same options and features are available, but without requiring ASP.NET MVC.
+This is useful to provide the same experience to build template using layouts and sections.

+### Usage

+Use the class `FluidViewRenderer : IFluidViewRender` and `FluidViewEngineOptions`.

 ## Whitespace control